Who is Zhang Gaoli? The man at the center of Chinese tennis star Peng Shuai's #MeToo allegation – KION546

 Peng’s original post sent shock waves through Chinese social media, and was deleted within 30 minutes.
 Since then, Chinese censors have been diligently scrubbing her name and even the vaguest references to her allegations from the internet.

-Over the past few days, while individuals connected to state media pushed the narrative that Peng was well on international social media platforms blocked in China, the tennis star remains missing in the country’s domestic media and online sphere.
+And as individuals connected to Chinese state media push a narrative that Peng is well on international platforms that are blocked in China, mention of the tennis star remains entirely absent within the country’s own domestic media and online sphere.

 Zhang, meanwhile, has remained silent.
 His last public appearance was on July 1, at a grand ceremony celebrating the 100th founding anniversary of the party in central Beijing.
 The septuagenarian was seen standing on top of the Gate of Heavenly Peace among a row of retired leaders.